-All materials involved in the demonstration of techniques and processes will be provided by Art Academy London.
+All materials involved in the demonstration of techniques and processes will be provided by the Academy.
 Paper is also provided, as are some basic sculptural materials such as an amount of clay.
 However, you will need to buy additional materials as specified for individual Elective Skills Workshop Courses (details are listed on the course information sheets) and provide the materials you decide to use in the completion of assignments/projects.
 We strongly encourage you, as you increasingly specialise, to acquire basic tools/resources, along with appropriate consumable materials, depending on your creative discipline.
 It should be noted that in the case of some sculpture workshops, associated costs are often in the region of £170 - £260 annum including tools and materials.
-Extra costs are also associated with the graduate exhibition, which graduating students will be informed about with as much notice as possible.

 We run a hollowing and firing service for students who have been working in clay.
-The cost is put on relevant elective skills workshop documents (or available from the Operations Manager).
+The cost is put on relevant elective skills workshop documents (or available from the Facilities Manager).
 Times to complete this service vary due to demand.
-The work will be retained for one month after you are notified it is ready to collect (anything not collected within this period will be disposed of).
+The work will be retained for one month after you are notified it is ready to collect(anything not collected within this period will be disposed of).